joaovicente/beautiful-jekyll/_posts/2018-02-12-event-driven-with-spring-rest-kafka-and-mongodb.md

 $ docker-compose -f docker-compose-kafka.yml up
 ```

 > When you want to stop the containers define in the compose file `Ctrl+C` is not enough.
-To bring them down fully, you will need to run the inverse `down` command: `docker-compose -f docker-compose-kafka.yml up`
+To bring them down fully, you will need to run the inverse `down` command: `docker-compose -f docker-compose-kafka.yml down`

 ### Test Kafka